 The Strategic Vetting of Custom Neon Signage

 Sourcing custom neon signage for a commercial facility is frequently treated as a decorative afterthought, yet it represents a significant electrical and liability risk if not handled with professional-grade rigor.
-For business owners and contractors, the "Value-Pro" strategy—balancing cost-effectiveness with industrial-strength compliance—is the only way to mitigate long-term operational friction.
+For business owners and contractors, the "Value-Pro" strategy—balancing cost-effectiveness with industrial-strength compliance—is a highly effective way to mitigate long-term operational friction.

 The Certification Trap: UL 879 vs. Component Listing